π¦πΆ Antarctica

 - We highly recommend that you buy insurance before you travel.
 Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.

-- Travel with a professional guide or organization such as those that are a member of the International Association of Antarctica Tour Operators, or, if organizing a private expedition, be self-sufficient and have emergency medical evacuation insurance.
+- Travel with a professional guide or organization such as those that are a member of the International Association of Antarctica Tour Operators.
+If organizing a private expedition, be self-sufficient and have emergency medical evacuation insurance.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.